Bremerton church of Christ in Bremerton, Washington

 Abba – our Father

 All the noise will distract us and those things will become larger than they are – magnified by our imaginations and fears.
 God gives us the choice: We can magnify our Father in heaven or our problems here on earth.
-Think: hasn’t God done some amazing things – in history & in your life
+Hasn’t God done some amazing things – in history and in your life?
+Think about the greatest pyrotechnic shows you’ve ever seen — then compare to the sun, moon, and stars – or the Neowise comet.

 LISTEN: There is no God like YHWH.
 We must not skip or even skim over this part of prayer.
-Perhaps that’s part of the problem we have in prayer---we’ve failed to linger here, and prolong this part of our prayers.
-And we need to, in order to get our minds and hearts where they need to be your focus on the characteristics and nature or God and sense & appreciate the enormous majesty of God.
-We must DECLARE with our mouth – the Majesty and Glory of God
+Perhaps that’s part of the problem we have in prayer—we’ve failed to linger here, and prolong this part of our prayers.
+And we need to, in order to get our minds and hearts where they need to be – our focus on the characteristics and nature of God and sense and appreciate the enormous majesty of God.
+We must DECLARE with our mouth – the Majesty and Glory of God.

 CONCLUSION:

-Praise and Surrender – those are things of top priorities in prayer according to Jesus’ teaching here.
-How long does this take to accomplish – to learn to pray like this?
-As long as it takes.
-It will take some time to get where we want to be.
-God is patient and longsuffering – another quality of hallowing Him.
-But if you and I learn to pray like Jesus taught, you will never again doubt the efficacy and power of prayer.
-When you see it move the mountains of pride and selfishness and your stubbornness against relinquishing your own will – you will be convinced
+Praise and Surrender – those are things of top priority in prayer according to Jesus’ teaching here…if you and I learn to pray like Jesus taught, you will never again doubt the efficacy and power of prayer.
+When you see it move the mountains of pride and selfishness and your stubbornness against relinquishing your own will – you will be convinced.

 Teaching this is one thing – living it out is another.
-Turn to John 12.
-Here Jesus is near the end of his ministry – the forces of evil are pressing in, and he is feeling it – and so what kind of prayer should He pray.
-Read verse 27 – see Jesus’ teaching applied and in action in His life.
-What if you and I fulfilled the purpose of God in our own lives: to reflect the image of God in which you and I were created --- To bring glory to His name, and for God to be glorified in your life and my life ~ Dan May
+In John 12:47, Jesus is near the end of his ministry – the forces of evil are pressing in, and He is feeling it – and so what kind of prayer should He pray?
+“Now My soul has become troubled; and what shall I say, ‘Father, save Me from this hour ‘?
+But for this purpose I came to this hour.” – see Jesus’ teaching applied and in action in His life?
+What if you and I fulfilled the purpose of God in our own lives: To reflect the image of God in which you and I were created — To bring glory to His name, and for God to be glorified in your life and my life” ~ Dan May